migeed-z/Maximal-Migration/README.md

     std dev              9.265 ns   (7.906 ns ..
 10.93 ns)
     variance introduced by outliers: 41% (moderately inflated)

 The above output  means we are running the Singleton check on the benchmark 1.
 We can see the mean, std dev. and other statistics.
-All benchmarks are marked 1 to 12 for each of our checks.
-They will all run in turn on all benchmarks.
+Our 12 benchmarks are marked 1 to 12 in the order they appear in Figure 4.
+We also have the two additional benchmarks from section 7.
+The SAT example is benchmark 13, and the program generated from f_8 is benchmark 14.
+Singleton, Finiteness and TopChoice run on the base 12 benchmarks and Maximality runs on all 14 benchmarks.

 Performance tests are separated into groups.
 Let us identify these groups.
 - Singleton
 Runs all singleton checks on our 12 benchmarks

 - Finiteness
-Runs finiteness checks on the first 9 (smaller) benchmarks
+Runs finiteness checks on the 9 (smaller) benchmarks 1-8 and 10

 - FLarge
-Runs finiteness checks on the last 3 (large) benchmarks
+Runs finiteness checks on the 3 (large) benchmarks 9, 11 and 12

 - TopChoice
 Runs topchoice checks on the first 9 (smaller) benchmarks

 - TCLarge
 Runs topchoice checks on the last 3 (large) benchmarks

 - Maximality
 Runs maximality checks on the first 9 (smaller) benchmarks upto level 5 of the lattice

 - MLarge
 Runs maximality checks on the last 3 (larger) benchmarks upto level 3 of the lattice

 - MappingSAT
-Measures the maximality check on the NPhardness SAT program
+Measures the maximality check on the NPhardness SAT program (benchmark 13)

 - MappingUNSAT
-Measures the maximality check on the NPhardness UNSAT program
+Measures the maximality check on the NPhardness UNSAT program (benchmark 14)

 You can run each group individually to see the performance and generate a separate html report.
 A report also lets you see how many times each benchmark was run.